imperialnolini/photoplate/README.md

 the other parameters to change the default output of the function.
 It is worth verifying the output looks good by generating a textual output before running photoplate().

-For more information about LaTeX table position parameters, please see LaTeX’s documentation.